You typically use the LuciadRIA RIAMap component to visualize and edit data with a geospatial reference.

-You can also visualize data without a geospatial reference, though.
+You can also visualize data without a geospatial reference by setting a Cartesian reference.

 Use cases for non-geospatial views in 2D and 3D